Centre Party (Germany): In the Weimar Republic

-Following the 1920 elections, the Centre's Konstantin Fehrenbach formed a minority government in a coalition with the DDP and the DVP.
+Following the 1920 elections, the Centre's Constantin Fehrenbach formed a minority government in a coalition with the DDP and the DVP.
 In May 1921 the Weimar Coalition once again joined forces with the Centre's Joseph Wirth as Chancellor, but this minority government collapsed again in November 1922.
 After this, the Centre participated in the non-affiliated Wilhelm Cuno's "government of the economy", together with both liberal parties and the Bavarian People's Party (BVP).

-In August 1923 the DVP's Gustav Stresemann formed a Grand Coalition administration, comprising the Centre, both Liberal parties and the Social Democrats, which lasted until November, when the Social Democrats left the coalition and the Centre's Wilhelm Marx became chancellor of a cabinet of the remaining parties.
+In August 1923, the DVP's Gustav Stresemann formed a Grand Coalition administration, comprising the Centre, both Liberal parties and the Social Democrats, which lasted until November, when the Social Democrats left the coalition and the Centre's Wilhelm Marx became chancellor of a cabinet of the remaining parties.
 In January 1925 the non-affiliated Hans Luther was appointed chancellor and formed a coalition between the Centre, both Liberal parties, the BVP and, for the first time, the right-wing German National People's Party (DNVP).
 The Centre, the BVP and the DNVP jointly supported legislation to expand religious schools.

-In the same year Wilhelm Marx was the Centre's candidate in the presidential elections.
+In the same year, Wilhelm Marx was the Centre's candidate in the presidential elections.
 In the second round, combining the support of the Weimar coalition parties, he gained 45.3% of the vote and finished a close second to the victorious right-wing candidate Paul von Hindenburg with 48.3%.
 In May 1926 Chancellor Luther resigned and Marx again assumed the chancellorship.
 In June 1928, the general elections resulted in losses for the government parties and in gains for the Social Democrats and the Communists.
 The Grand Coalition of 1923 was revived, this time including the BVP and the Social Democrat Hermann Müller became chancellor.

-During the years of the Weimar Republic debates about the Catholic character of the party, as described above, persisted.
+During the years of the Weimar Republic, debates about the Catholic character of the party, as described above, persisted.
 The left-wing of the party, led by Erzberger and Wirth, had close ties to the Catholic workers' associations led by Joseph Joos.
 Some politicians on the right wing of the party, including Heinrich Brauns and Franz von Papen, advocated a move towards the right and a closer cooperation with the national movements.
 The middle-ground emphasised their loyalty to the Church and rejected both extremes.
 To mediate the tension between the wings and to strengthen their ties with the Bishops, the party in September 1928 did not elect the two favourites Joseph Joos and Adam Stegerwald, but rather the cleric Ludwig Kaas as chairman.